narocroc123/web-scraper/README.md

 # Python Web Scraper
-A simple web scraper built in Python, using the BeautifulSoup HTML parser.
-The data can be exported to Excel via an `index.csv` file.
+A simple web scraper built in Python using the BeautifulSoup HTML parser.
+Once scraped the data can be exported to Excel via the `index.csv` file.

-## How to Use
-Input URL
-Export to CSV

 ## Web Scraping Guidelines
 1. Check the websites terms and conditions before scraping it, especially the statements about legal use of data.
 Usually, the scarped data should not be used for commerical purposes.